SimonDanisch/Bonito.jl/docs/src/widgets.md

 ## Editor

 This editor works in pure Javascript, so feel free to try out editing the Javascript and clicking `eval` to see how the output changes.
-In `JSServe/examples/editor.jl`, you will find a version that works with Julia code, but that requires a running Julia server of course.
+In `Bonito/examples/editor.jl`, you will find a version that works with Julia code, but that requires a running Julia server of course.

 ```@example 1
-using JSServe, Observables
+using Bonito, Observables
 src = """
 (() => {
     const canvas = document.createElement("canvas");